 \section{Our Proposal: Cluster-guided Asymmetric Contrastive Learning (CACL)}

-This section will present our proposal---Cluster-guided Asymmetric Contrastive Learning (CACL) for unsupervised person Re-ID.
+This section presents our proposal---Cluster-guided Asymmetric Contrastive Learning (CACL) approach for unsupervised person Re-ID.

-For clarity, we show the architecture of our proposed CACL in Fig.~\ref{fig:arch}.
-Overall, our CACL is a siamese network, which consists of two branches of backbone networks $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ without sharing parameters, where $\Theta$ and $\Theta^\prime$ are the parameters in the two networks, respectively, and a predictor layer $G(\cdot|\Psi)$ is added after the first branch where $\Psi$ denotes the parameters.
-The backbone networks are $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ implemented via ResNet-50~\cite{he:CVPR16resnet} for feature learning.
+For clarity, we show the architecture of our proposed CACL in Fig.~\ref{fig:CACL}.
+Overall, our CACL is a siamese network, which consists of two branches of backbone networks $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ without sharing parameters, where $\Theta$ and $\Theta^\prime$ are the parameters in the two networks, respectively, and a predictor layer $G(\cdot|\Psi)$ is added after the first branch, where $\Psi$ denotes the parameters in the predictor layer.
+The backbone networks $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ are implemented\footnote{It also works if the backbone networks other than ResNet-50 are used.} via ResNet-50~\cite{he:CVPR16resnet} for feature learning.